Difference Between Intrinsic and Extrinsic Motivation

 - Joining a gym to make a body similar to Hollywood superstars and show muscles to impress girls

-- Traveling for the sake of company, content, or any other conditions
+- Travelling for the sake of company, content, or any other conditions

-- Reading books for the exams, assignments and getting higher grades
+- Reading books for exams, and assignments and getting higher grades

 - Playing football because you are impressed by Messi or Ronaldo